-Throughout the course we focus on the theories these approaches provide on topics such as aggression, schizophrenia and relationships and assess which provides the most credible explanation based on research support.
+Throughout the course we focus on the theories these approaches provide on topics such as addiction, schizophrenia and relationships and assess which provides the most credible explanation based on research support.

-We follow the AQA specification which includes the following topics:
+We follow the AQA A specification which includes the following topics:

 The transferable skills developed through the psychology syllabus will make you very attractive to future employees.
 Activities in lesson encourage students to think critically, creatively and practically.